 Dr. Baas' research interests are in the algorithms, applications, architectures, arithmetic, circuits, VLSI design, and software tools for high-performance, energy-efficient, and area-efficient computation with consideration of the challenges and opportunities of future fabrication technologies.
 He is interested in both programmable and special-purpose processors with an emphasis on DSP, multimedia, and embedded workloads with recent projects targeting datacenter and scientific workloads.
 Projects include the AsAP (Asynchronous Array of simple Processors) programmable array processor chip, applications, and tools [ISSCC 2006]; Low Density Parity Check (LDPC) decoders; FFT processors; viterbi decoders; and H.264 video codecs.
 The 0.18 μm AsAP 1 chip contains 36 programmable processors, operates at over 610 MHz at 2.0 V, and is believed to be the second highest clock rate processor designed in any university.
 His research group completed the design and fabrication of a second generation processing platform with 167 1.2 GHz processors in 65 nm CMOS [VLSI Symp 2008] which is believed to be the highest clock rate processor designed in any university.
 The chip contains 164 programmable processors that can each independently control their supply voltage and clock frequency; three highly-configurable special-purpose processors: Fast Fourier transform (FFT), H.264 video motion estimation, and Viterbi decoder; and three 1.3 GHz 16 KB shared memories.

-Dr. Baas was an NSF Fellow from 1990-93 and a NASA Graduate Student Researcher Fellow from 1993-96.
-He received the National Science Foundation CAREER award in 2006, the Best Paper Award at the IEEE International Conference on Computer Design in 2011, Best Paper nominations at the IEEE Asilomar Conference on Signals, Systems, and Computers in 2014 and 2011, and IEEE BioCAS in 2010.
-He also received the Most Promising Engineer/Scientist Award by AISES in 2006, and supervised the research that earned the College of Engineering Zuhair A. Munir Award for Best Doctoral Dissertation Honorable Mention in 2013.
-From 2007-2012 he was an Associate Editor for the IEEE Journal of Solid-State Circuits.
+Dr. Baas was a National Science Foundation Fellow from 1990-93 and a NASA Graduate Student Researcher Fellow from 1993-96.
+He received the National Science Foundation CAREER award in 2006, Best Paper Award at the IEEE International Conference on Computer Design 2011, Best Student Paper Award third place at IEEE Asilomar 2014, Best Paper nominations at IEEE Asilomar 2011 and IEEE BioCAS 2010.
+He supervised the research that earned the College of Engineering Zuhair A. Munir Award for Best Doctoral Dissertation Honorable Mention in 2013, and was awarded the Most Promising Engineer/Scientist Award by AISES in 2006.
+From 2007-12 he was an Associate Editor for the IEEE Journal of Solid-State Circuits and he has served as Guest Editor of IEEE Micro Special Issue, March 2012; and IEEE Design & Test of Computers Special Issue, January 2013.
 During 2006 he was a Visiting Professor in Intel's Circuit Research Lab.
-He has served and is serving as: Program Committee Co-Chair of the IEEE HotChips Symposium on High-Performance Chips 2011 and Program Committee member 2009-10; Parallel Architecture Co-Chair of the 2011 Design Automation Conference (DAC) Workshop on Parallel Algorithms, Programming, and Architectures; Technical Program Committee member of the International Conference on Computer Design (ICCD) 2004-05, 2007-09; Technical Program Committee member of the IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC) 2010; International Solid-State Circuits Conference (ISSCC) Student Research Preview Committee member 2012-2014; Technical Program Committee member of the IEEE/IFIP International Conference on Very Large Scale Integration (VLSI-SoC) 2014; Guest Editor of the March 2012 IEEE Micro Special Issue; Guest Editor of the January 2013 IEEE Design & Test of Computers Special Issue; a member of the AISES Academic Advisory Council, and the Technical Advisory Board of an early stage technology company.
+He has served and is serving as: Program Committee Co-Chair of the IEEE HotChips Symposium on High-Performance Chips 2011 and Program Committee member 2009, 2010; Parallel Architecture Co-Chair of the Design Automation Conference (DAC) 2011 Workshop on Parallel Algorithms, Programming, and Architectures; Technical Program Committee member of the International Conference on Computer Design (ICCD) 2004, 2005, 2007, 2008, 2009; Technical Program Committee member of the IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC) 2010; Committee member of the International Solid-State Circuits Conference (ISSCC) Student Research Preview 2012, 2013, 2014; Technical Program Committee member of the IEEE/IFIP International Conference on Very Large Scale Integration (VLSI-SoC) 2014; a member of the AISES Academic Advisory Council, and the Technical Advisory Board of an early stage technology company.
 He is a member of Tau Beta Pi, Phi Kappa Phi, Eta Kappa Nu, AISES, and a Senior Member of the IEEE.